J. Kēhaulani Kauanui

 Kauanui is the author of: Hawaiian Blood: Colonialism and the Politics of Sovereignty and Indigeneity (Duke University Press 2008); Paradoxes of Hawaiian Sovereignty: Land, Sex, and the Colonial Politics of State Nationalism (Duke University Press 2018); and Speaking of Indigenous Politics: Conversations with Activists, Scholars, and Tribal Leaders (University of Minnesota Press 2018), which features select interviews from her public affairs radio show “Indigenous Politics: From Native New England and Beyond,” which aired on WESU from 2007-2013.
 The show was widely syndicated across a dozen states on Pacifica radio affiliate stations, and episodes are archived online: www.indigenouspolitics.com.

 Kauanui is the recipient of the 2022 American Indian History Lifetime Achievement Award by the Western History Association.
-She is an elected member of the American Antiquarian Society and has held fellowships from: the School of Advanced Research (formerly the School of American Research), Institute for Citizens & Scholars (formerly the Woodrow Wilson Foundation), Smithsonian Institution, Rockefeller Archives Center, National Science Foundation, Fulbright (Maori Studies, University of Auckland), and Macmillan Brown Centre for Pacific Studies at the University of Canterbury.
+She is an elected member of the American Antiquarian Society and has held fellowships from: the School of American Research (now the the School of Advanced Research), the Woodrow Wilson Foundation (now the Institute for Citizens & Scholars), Smithsonian Institution, Rockefeller Archives Center, National Science Foundation, Fulbright (Maori Studies, University of Auckland), and Macmillan Brown Centre for Pacific Studies at the University of Canterbury.
 And she has held an appointment as an Organization of American Historians (OAH) Distinguished Lecturer.

 She is one of the six co-founders of the Native American and Indigenous Studies Association (NAISA).
 After serving on the founding steering committee from 2005-2008, from 2008-2009, she served as an acting council member.
 From 2009-2012, she served as an elected as a member of the inaugural council.
 She has also served as an elected member the national council of the American Studies Association (2013-2016), and was the 2008 President of the New England American Studies Association.